qaavi/AQPhotoPicker_cocoapod/README.md

+# The AQPhotoPicker Master Repo

+This repository contains the public [AQPhotoPicker](https://github.com/aqavi-paracha/AQPhotoPicker_cocoapod) specifications.

+## How to use

 Welcome to the AQPhotoPicker wiki!

 It's a cool Photo Picker app for iOS (tested on iPhone, not on iPad yet), and quite easy to use.